biografía + declaración de arte

-my work is fed from so many sources and altered by so many interests. embedded within the concepts of my work are continued ideas of identity, hybridity, duality, politics, culture, society, community, justice, self awareness, cultural traditions, feminism, individuality, sustainability, and climate change.
+embedded within the concepts of my installations are continued ideas of identity, hybridity, survival, duality, politics, culture, society, community, transformation, justice, self awareness, traditions, feminism, individuality, and sustainability.

 i stand with all peoples, movements and organizations that are here to better humanity and protect the natural world. i stand with those that suffer injustices, abuse, and discrimination from corrupted, oppressive, hostile, and greedy powers of authority.

 we are here to learn from each other, to respect our differences, and celebrate our commonalities.

 may you keep yourselves safe during this horrendous pandemic and active during these revolutionary political times.

 thank you for taking the time to read this. i know it's a lot ✭